 A Listening Ear

 Our pastoral staff of priests, deacons, and lay ministers are available to listen to your concerns, answer questions, and provide practical help.
-Please contactto set an appointment time with Fr.
-J.J.
-To make appointments with , or any of the staff, please contact them directly.
-If you are not sure who to talk to, please call or in the parish office (248-689-8380) for assistance.
-Our Stephen Ministers are well-trained and eager to provide a compassionate, Christian sounding board for you; if you would like to know more about the Stephen Ministry service, please contact .
+To make appointments with any of the staff, please contact them directly.
+If you are not sure who to talk to, please call Florence in the parish office (248-689-8380) for guidance.
+Our Stephen Ministers are well-trained and eager to provide a compassionate, Christian sounding board for you; if you would like to know more about the one-on-one Stephen Ministry service, please contact Kim Houseman.

 Our St. Joe’s Workshop website provides information about job listings, seminars, health care, faith, and more for those who are seeking a new career.
 Also, the extensive document below lists the many, many local resources available to help the unemployed, seniors, and others in our community.

 Troy-area Interfaith Group recently endorsed an important initiative in Troy: the Troy Career Assistance Network (CAN), a group including the City of Troy, Troy Chamber of Commerce, the Troy School District and dozens of other organizations joining to work “together to facilitate the education and/or employment success of the adult learner in Troy”.
 They asked for TIG support in a number of ways: Helping get the Success Navigator (the org. services directory) out to others; provide information to TroyCAN of any resources or programs any of our Houses of Worship (HoW) provide for the unemployed or underemployed.
 They are here to help you. please reach out and use this TroyCAN free-of-charge service.

 Here is a very large listing of local services that provide aid in many different circumstances.
 Unfortunately we can not guarantee the pro-life position of these services, so please take good care in that regard.
 Look it over before choosing to print it out – it’s a LOT of info and, so, a lot of paper!